Computers in the Library

 Alumni computers are available in:

 Alumni must log in using their NSID and password.
-Printing, web browsing (Chrome, Firefox, Microsoft Edge), and LibreOffice programs are available on these computers.
+Access to your personal printing account, web browsing (Chrome, Firefox, Microsoft Edge), and LibreOffice programs are available on these computers.

 Borrow a Laptop

 Lenovo ThinkPad laptops, HDMI/VGA/Mac adaptors, computer mice, cables, and headphones are available to borrow from all library locations.

-- Laptops are available on a first-come-first-served basis from the check-out desk at any of our seven libraries.
+- Laptops are available on a first-come-first-served basis from the check-out desk at any of our seven library locations.
 They cannot be reserved.

-- U of S students, faculty, and staff can borrow a laptop using your campus ID card (doubles as your library card).
+- Current USask students, faculty, and staff can borrow a laptop using their USASK ID card (Your USASK ID card is your library card).

 - Laptops can be borrowed for up to 4 hours at a time.
 They cannot be borrowed overnight.

-- Laptops must be returned in person to the staff at the check-out desk in the library it was borrowed from at the due time or one hour before closing (whichever comes first).
-Laptops missing parts (cables, bags, etc.) cannot be checked in.
+- Laptops must be returned in person to the staff at the check-out desk in the library from which it was borrowed.

-- Late fees will accrue at the rate of $10.00 per hour for the laptop and $1.00 per hour for each additional item borrowed (e.g. If you borrow a laptop and a mouse late fees will be $11.00 per hour).
+- Late fines will accrue at the rate of $10.00 per hour for a laptop (including the accompanying bag and charging cable) and $1.00 per hour for each accessory (e.g. If you borrow a laptop and a mouse, late fees will be $11.00 per hour).
+A laptop not returned within 12 hours of the due time will be considered lost and a bill for replacement will be processed.

-- Library laptops are setup to access the U of S wireless network, CPAS printers, Microsoft Office programs, Windows Media Player, and your campus email and cabinet file storage.
+- Library laptops are set-up to access the USask wireless network, CPAS printers, Microsoft Office programs, Windows Media Player, campus email, and cabinet file storage.

 - Library laptops will not connect to the internet off-campus.
 You are not able to log in if you are not on the campus wifi network.